 The program is designed to sensitize students to the needs of others in their communities—especially children, the elderly, the disadvantaged, the poor, and the handicapped.
 Through their volunteer efforts, students will have to opportunity to spiritually mature as they learn that serving others is at the heart of the Gospel.
 By serving others, we emulate Christ, whose own ministry was one of service to others.
-Performing community service is also central to our school’s mission, and it contributes to your formation as the Faithful Man.
+Performing community service is central to our school’s mission, and it contributes to the student’s formation as the Faithful Man.

 All grade levels are required to do 20 hours for the year.
 Five hours are due each quarter.
 You may do more than the minimum for any quarter.
 Any hours over the requirement for a given marking period will be applied to the next marking period(s).
 Any hours done during the school year will count for that school year only.
 You may include service hours done over the preceding summer, starting with the day after the last day of school.
 All students must have completed a 4-year total of 80 hours of service by the fourth quarter deadline of their senior year (transfer students will be pro-rated).
 Failure to meet your yearly requirements on all grade levels will result in the loss of the following privileges: dances, dress-down days, Pride Week activities, and Catholic Schools Week activities.
 Seniors who do not have a cumulative total of 80 hours of service with not receive their cap and gown, and they will not be allowed to attend the prom until their hours are complete.

 Community service hours are a graduation requirement.
 They will count as 10% of your Theology class grade.
 There is a five-point deduction for each school day that paperwork is late.
 Falsified hours receive a zero.